 THE GLOBAL IMPACT OF LEON’S FILMS

-While creating the films were not easy, took years of research, and faced much opposition, Leon pressed on for all those affected by the tragedies he was documenting.
+While creating the films was not easy, took years of research, occasionally resulted in a small malaria outbreak in the film crews (which prompted our advised vaccinations for China every time we travelled there afterwards) and faced much opposition, Leon pressed on for all those affected by the tragedies he was documenting.
 After the release of his first film, governments around the world began to recognize the serious implications of China’s organ harvesting, even banning certain travelers from traveling to China for organ implantation.

 LETTER FROM MASANJIA